AN AWARD-WINNING ELDERLY HOME CARE BUSINESS IN SEVENOAKS, TONBRIDGE & WEST MALLING AREA.

 Tell us about your Community activities:

-In years gone by both of us were deeply involved on a voluntary basis in the fundraising and the physical building of the Sevenoaks Community Centre.
+Both of us were deeply involved on a voluntary basis in the fundraising and the physical building of the Sevenoaks Community Centre.
 We both served for many years on the Executive Committee of the SCA and were instrumental in the formation of a Mother and Baby club, dancing classes for toddlers to teens, discos and music/dance events, indoor boot sales and sports.

 I also founded and ran the Youth Section and Youth Club for about ten years, as well as acting as Honorary Treasurer for the Comer Five-a side Football League in Sevenoaks for many years.